fabrazzak/Gadget-Heaven/README.md

 ## Data Management
 - **Context API**: Used to manage the cart and wishlist globally across the application.
-- **Local Storage**: Implemented for data persistence, ensuring that cart and wishlist data remains even after refreshing the page.

 ## Key Features
 1. **Responsive Design**: The website is fully responsive and adapts to different screen sizes.